JCurley10/Jeopardy_nlp/README.md

 - easy clues: Less than $800 in either round, and not a dailty double
 - average clues: over $800 in round 1, $1200 in round 2, or a daily double in round 1
 - hard clues: over $1200 in round 2, a daily double in round 2, or final jeopardy

+**Thanks**<p>
+A special thank you to Galvanize instructors and residents Kayla, Chris Martha, Alex, and Jenny, and to my scrum group of fellow NLP investigators: Pedro, Ian, Jeff and Devon

+This project is dedicated to the late Alex Trebec, the beloved host of *Jeopardy!* for 37 seasons and my friend Laura whose love of Jeopardy inspired this investigation.